avm99963/covid19/README.md

 **DISCLAIMER**: The data shown in the website might be wrong due to a wrong implementation.

+## Requirements
+These programs should be installed in order to generate the graphs:

+* PHP (at least version 7)
+* gnuplot (at least version 5.2)

+Optionally, if you want to serve the graphs publicly, you also need Apache2 or another web server.

 ## Installation
 This software is meant to be used with Apache2 in order to serve a static website including the latest Covid-19 data.